 3. Encourage Failure

 One of the top reasons why people fear being creative in a professional setting is because of failure.
-For many, thinking outside the box means getting outside of the comfort zone.
+For many, thinking outside the box means getting outside of their comfort zone.

 There are many great minds paralyzed with fear.
-When you inspire your team to be creative by rewarding new and great ideas, all your employees will be encouraged to be better.
+When you inspire your team to be creative by rewarding new and great ideas, all your employees will be encouraged to improve.

 4. Build a Collaborative Culture

 Ideas are executed by a team, not individuals.
 Someone can come up with a millionaire idea, but with the wrong people on the team, that idea will never become a reality.